ACEnglish/kanpig/gqcalibration/README.md

 Other dependencies for the python script are in `requirements.txt` and can be installed with `pip`.

-Next, a truth-set VCF must be acquired and run through kanpig on a sequencing experiment (without a `--gqconfig`).
+A truth-set VCF must be acquired and run through kanpig on a sequencing experiment (without a `--gqconfig`).
 This is the hardest part of GQ calibration.
-Example VCFs and how they were derived are in the `examples/` directory.
+Example VCFs and how they were used are in the `examples/` directory.

 Once the VCF has been genotyped, we reunite the kanpig results with the truth-set genotypes via: